behaviorism/clipboard-typer/README.md

 ## Permissions

 - **debugger**: the extension uses the debugger api to emulatyping, as other methods do not work on some sites (i.e.: google docs)
-- **scripting** and **activeTab**: the extension uses scripting to inject a short script that reads the clipboard from the currently active tab, as there's no other way afaik of read the clipboard from a service worker
+- **scripting** and **activeTab**: the extension uses scripting to inject a short script that reads the clipboard from the currently active tab, as there's no other way afaik of reading the clipboard from a service worker

 ## Usage